wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/b. Asset creation and operation with assets/lesson.md

 - **<u>Cryptocurrency</u>**:
         Aside from the main Waves blockchain cryptocurrency, WAVES, you can create your own cryptocurrency.
         If you manage to promote your token in the market, it can become a valuable currency.
-        To give a hint on how to make your currency valuable, take a look at dollars.
+        To give a hint on how to make your token valuable, take a look at dollars.
         Why do we use dollars and think of them as of something that has a value?
         Why, at the same time, do we never use leaves from trees as a currency, though it may have a relatively the same composition?
         Dollars managed to be credited to accounts of many different holders, and the holders had no other goal but to use these dollars.